-The ISL12020M has a built in warning feature once the Back Up battery level drops first to 85% and then to 75% of the battery's nominal V{BAT} level.
-When the battery voltage drops to between

-85% and 75%, the LBAT85 bit is set in the status register.
+The ISL12022M has a built-in warning feature once the backup battery level drops first to 85% and then to 75% of the battery's nominal V{BAT} level.
+When the battery voltage drops to between 85% and 75%, the LBAT85 bit is set in the status register.
 When the level drops below 75%, both LBAT85 and LBAT75 bits are set in the status register.

 The battery level monitor is not functional in battery backup mode.
-In order to read the monitor bits after powering up V{DD} , instigate a battery level measurement, which is set by setting the TSE bit to "1" (BETA register) and then read the bits.
+In order to read the monitor bits after powering up V{DD}, instigate a battery level measurement by setting the TSE bit to "1" (BETA register), and then read the bits.